 If a business can manage its inventory and cash flow, it’ll likely continue to grow.
-However, nearly half of small businesses in the U.S. don’t track inventory or do so manually.1 These businesses are missing out on a major opportunity as there are many easy-to-use technology solutions for inventory management.
-These solutions can help monitor and report sales, stock levels, merchant relationships, supply, demand and other business vitals.
-Here are some tips to get you started
+However, nearly half of small businesses in the U.S. don’t track inventory or do so manually.
+These businesses are missing out on a major opportunity as there are many easy-to-use technology solutions for inventory management that can help monitor and report sales, stock levels, merchant relationships, supply, and demand.

 In-house team advantages